 Our Women's Imaging Department has been architecturally designed for women's comfort and privacy.
 We utilise the latest in breast imaging technology which integrates the use of 3D mammography, breast ultrasound, breast MRI and interventional procedures, including biopsies and FNAs, to provide a complete service in one location.

-Noosa Radiology is excited to offer the latest in technology with the new Digital Tomosynthesis System.
+Noosa Radiology is excited to offer the latest in Breast Imaging technology with the new Digital Tomosynthesis System.
 This technology produces a three-dimensional view of the breast tissue, allowing our on-site radiologists to detect any abnormalities, earlier than ever before.
 2D mammography is currently the most common screening method in Australia, however it has some limitations.
 3D mammography has been shown to be significantly superior to traditional 2D mammography as it allows the radiologists to dissect the breast and examine the breast tissue one layer at a time.
 With recent advances in software, this can now be achieved at similar doses to conventional 2D mammography.